 In an ideal world, you’ll always get along with your neighbors.
 They’ll never create a boundary dispute by building a shed that infringes on your property.
 They’ll never make a spite fence that blocks your view of the neighborhood.
 They’ll never be provided inaccurate deed descriptions that can skew real estate rights or have unrecorded deeds that can convey the same property to different people.

 Unfortunately, disputes occur every day.
-Land disputes can even happen between landlords and tenants, a homeowners association, government agencies, property visitors, or trespassers.
-If a difference can’t be easily rectified or avoided, you need to know how to act.
-Let’s learn about some of the common land disputes and the best ways to protect yourself and your property.
+Land disputes can arise between landlords and tenants, homeowners associations, government agencies, property visitors, or trespassers.
+You must know how to act if a difference can’t be easily rectified or avoided.
+Let’s learn about common land disputes and the best ways to protect yourself and your property.

 What are Property and Boundary Lines?

-Property and Boundary lines are defined by a county’s tax map to determine ownership of different parcels of land.
+A county’s tax map defines property and Boundary lines to determine ownership of different parcels of land.
 Often these lines are physical landmarks like a creek or road, while other times, the lines are arbitrarily drawn through an open space.
 For this reason, it can be challenging to determine exactly where a property line begins or ends, especially if the landscape has changed over the years.
-When a neighbor or other entity is claiming real estate beyond their boundary lines, or claim that you’re doing the same, a property line dispute can emerge.
+When a neighbor or other entity claims real estate beyond their boundary lines or claims that you’re doing the same, a property line dispute can emerge.

 How to Resolve a Property Line Dispute